iamdivyasharma/Financial_Sentiment_Classifier_and_Analysis_Bert_FinBERT/README.md

-# **Financial Sentimental Analysis.
-Build Financial Sentimental Classifier using BERT and FinBERT by transfer learning and Traditional Alogrithms (TF-IDF, SVM, Logistic Regression )**
+# **Financial Sentimental Analysis and Build Financial Sentimental Classifier using BERT and FinBERT by transfer learning and Traditional Alogrithms (TF-IDF, SVM, Logistic Regression )**

 ABOUT THE DATASET : Download the dataset usng cmd :  kaggle datasets download -d sbhatti/financial-sentiment-analysis
 >